 What Happens to Your Body When You Quit Smoking

 Over time, your lung function strengthens, and your susceptibility to smoking-related diseases like cancer and emphysema diminishes significantly.
 It’s hard to give some exact time period, to answer the questions like- how long does it take for nicotine to leave your system?
 It can be individual for different people.
-But very soon you’ll feel how you gradually recover your sense of taste and smell, making physical activities feel less strenuous.
+But very soon, you’ll feel how you gradually recover your sense of taste and smell, making physical activities feel less strenuous.

 Changing Habits to Overcome Cravings